openequella/openequella.github.io/guides/IntegratedLMSUserGuide.md

 3. Enter a name for the search, then click .
 The search now displays on the Favourites – Searches page.

 #### My resources
-The My resources page enables the logged-in user to view and select the EQUELLA resources which they own in one place, including resources with statuses other than Live.
+The My resources page enables the logged-in user to view and select the openEQUELLA resources which they own in one place, including resources with statuses other than Live.

 To view My Resources
 1. Select the My resources link from the top of the page.
 The My resources page displays.